edward-p/ACPI-MSI-GE62/README.md

 __Important!!!
 For `MSI-GE62` only!!!
 Linux Only!!!__

 It won't be flashed into the BIOS.
-Using the `acpi_override` feature provided by linux kernel.
+Using the `acpi_override` feature provided by linux kernel instead.

 ### Compile and install